The basics of Estonian immigration

 Estonia offers various types of residence permits for non-citizens, depending on the purpose of stay.
 These include:

-Temporary Residence Permit: Generally issued for employment, entrepreneurship, study, or family reunification.
+Temporary Residence Permit: Generally issued for employment, entrepreneurship (also investment), study, or family reunification.
 Temporary residence permits are valid for up to five years and can be extended.

 Long-Term Residence Permit: After legally residing in Estonia for five years under a temporary residence permit, individuals can apply for a long-term residence permit.
 This requires proof of integration, including language proficiency and stable income.

 Estonia also has an immigration quota that limits the number of new immigrants annually.
-However, this quota does not apply to citizens of the European Union (EU), the United States, Japan, and a few other countries.
+However, this quota does not apply to citizens of the European Union (EU), the United States, Japan, UK, employment in IT, approved start-up, high-skilled work and a few other options.

 Work and Business Immigration